AlejandroPenaloza/Mastermind/README.md

 ## Mastermind 2
 A hint is granted every three tries in this version.
-It allows you to keep playing as long as the user.
+It allows you to keep playing as long as the user wishes.

 ### First draw
 ### (WORK IN PROGRESS)